 Most individuals who refer to themselves as DJ’s actually have very little understanding regarding the philosophy and the act of DJ’ing.
 Many believe that having the latest top 40 radio songs or a stale playlist of cliché contemporary hits will resonate with patrons or their peers.
 Some believe that good DJ’s have to perform tired basic scratches into every transition, while others could care less about transiting between tracks or themes to satisfy the listener.
-In order to improve the craft, one must strive to understand all the fundamentals to determine a natural balance between sonic relationships, timing, mood and technique to create something simply enjoyable out of skilled complexity.
+In order to improve the craft, one must strive to understand the fundamentals to determine a natural balance between sonic relationships, timing, mood and technique to create something simply enjoyable out of skilled complexity.
 Presented ahead are some solid ideas to help the budding or experienced DJ hone their craft as to create the best musical experience for themselves and those that have gathered to listen.

 Now, if you want to be a DJ or wish to improve upon your foundation and skill-set, I would strongly recommend looking at the guides below.